01binary/zeroweb/src/articles/kalman-filter.md

      0     0   200
 ```

-Kalman filter will eventually converge on a more accurate estimate covariance.
+These initialization strategies work because the Kalman filter will eventually converge on a more accurate estimate covariance.

-However, over-estimating the uncertainty of the initial guess will cause the algorithm to ignore model predictions while over-estimating the measurement variance will cause the algorithm to ignore measurements.
+However, significantly over-estimating the uncertainty of the initial estimate will cause the algorithm to ignore model predictions while significantly over-estimating the measurement variance will cause the algorithm to ignore measurements.

 Recall that Kalman filter works by calculating a ratio between the two uncertainties, so if either one is many orders of magnitude greater than the other, it will break the filter.